 Is Rethinking the Solution Really Possible?

 You might be skeptical that a single platform can do all of this.
-Which makes sense if you’ve been living in a world where CRM apps and consultants are just part of doing business.
-But adding products on top of an already complex product creates more work, and ultimately more points of failure for customers.
+This makes sense if you’ve been living in a world where CRM apps and consultants are just part of doing business.
+However, adding products on top of an already complex product creates more work and, ultimately, more points of failure for customers.
 The fact is that the apps and consultants are a desperate attempt to make a failing product usable.
-It’s a vicious, but very profitable, cycle for the players involved.
+It’s a vicious but very profitable cycle for the players involved.

 Hope for a Better Tomorrow